plone/plone.base/src/plone/base/tests/messages.rst

   >>> engine.setLocal('msg', msg)
   >>> engine.setLocal('note', note)

-We also need a HTMLParser and TALInterpreter and add a simple convience function to get the parsed and interpreted text.
+We also need a HTMLParser and TALInterpreter and add a simple convenience function to get the parsed and interpreted text.

   >>> from zope.tal.htmltalparser import HTMLTALParser